Two former Oklahoma police officers convicted of second-degree murder - NewsBreak

 A Carter County deputy also responded to the scene and was able to help get Lakey into custody.

 A short time later, Lakey stopped breathing and became unresponsive.
-He later died.
+He later died.‘It’s pathetic’ Oklahoma City Police investigating after racial slurs spray painted on business door inside Penn Square Mall

 The Carter County Sheriff’s Office then asked the Oklahoma State Bureau of Investigation to help with the investigation into Lakey’s death.